Stephen Carriere

 Stephen Carriere (born June 15, 1989) is an American former competitive figure skater.
 He is the 2007 World Junior champion, 2006 JGP Final champion, and 2008 U.S. national bronze medalist.
-During his career, he has won two Grand Prix medals, one Challenger Series medal, and four other senior international medals.
+During his career, he has won two Grand Prix medals, one ISU Challenger Series medal, and four ISU Junior Grand Prix medals.

 Personal life

-Carriere was born in Melrose, Massachusetts.
+Carriere was born in 1989.
 He graduated from Wakefield High School in 2007.
-In 2007, he began attending Boston College part-time, where he is a corporate business major.
+In 2007, he began attending Boston College part-time, where he was a corporate business major.

 Carriere graduated from the Carroll School of Management at Boston College with a degree in marketing and management in 2015.

 His cousin, Caroline Hallisey, is a short track speed skater and a three-time Olympian.